Expected Goals | How To Use xG For Football Betting

 King (Bournemouth) 16 9.56 6.44

-This table also sheds light on why the top Premier League clubs were interested in Swansea’s Llorente (#3) at the end of last season.
+This table also sheds light on why the top Premier League clubs were interested in buying Swansea’s Llorente (#3) at the end of that season.
 He performed well despite playing for a struggling team.

 Provided the level of detail is high enough, Expected Goals could be used to compare and even value strikers, based solely on their ability to convert chances.